AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/STM32F103C8T6/Readme.md

    9. Rotary Encoder and LCD interfacing
 ## 12. Exercise
    1. Write a progrm for 8-bit up/down counter using pushbutton and a counter switch which controls count direction (i.e. up counter = LOW, down counter = HIGH).
-   2. Write a program for moving digits unidirectionally using 8 7-segment display module
+   2. Write a program for moving digits unidirectionally using eight 7-segment display module.
    3. Write a program reading 4 ADC inputs.
-Use multiple channel ADC
+Use multiple channel ADC.
-   4. Write a program that for blinking 60 second counter and reading ADC input
+   4. Write a program blinking 60 seconds timer and reading ADC input at every 5 seconds.
-   5. Write a program for generating three different signals using multi-channel timers
+   5. Write a program for generating three different signals using multi-channel timers.
    6. Write a program for controlling voltage ranging from 10v to 220v.
-Use PWM
+Use PWM.
    7. Write a program to transmit messages with time period based on user selection.
+Use USART.
    8. Design a Daisy-Chain setup for SPI communication interface.
    9. Write a program for interfacing two LCD display and two 4 digit 7-Segment display using I2C.
    10. Write a program for data transmission from Bluepill memory to System using USB.